seventt/seventt.github.io/_posts/2021-01-04-optimization-algorithm.markdown

 ### Momentum

 The next update is not only dependent on the current gradient but also the previous gradients.
+This leads to a bigger update when current gradient is very small.

 $$
 \begin{align}